hasansezertasan/chrome-version/README.md

 At first,

 I needed to get the Chrome version for a project I was working on, which was using [Undetected Chromedriver][untedected-chromedriver].
-I found the [this gist][chrome-version-gist].
+I found [this gist][chrome-version-gist].

 After using it in several projects, I decided to turn it into a module so I'll be free of copy/paste.
 It only have one functionality: getting the chrome version.